Kajuru: Population

 Kajuru (Ajure) Local Government Area has an estimated population of 109,810 people according to the 2006 national population census.
 Its population was projected by the National Population Commission of Nigeria and National Bureau of Statistics to be 148,200 by March 21, 2016.

 People

 The major ethnic group is the Adara.
 The Adara people are otherwise known as Kadara by the Hausa.

-Others include the Hausa and settler elements such as the Hausa, Fulani, Yoruba, Ikulu, and Igbo, amongst others from the various parts of the state and country.
+Others include the Gbagyi and settler elements such as the Hausa, Fulani, Yoruba, Ikulu, and Igbo, amongst others from the various parts of the state and country.